British Raj: British India and the princely states

 India during the British Raj was made up of two types of territory: British India and the Native States (or Princely States).
 In its Interpretation Act 1889, the British Parliament adopted the following definitions in Section 18:

 In general, the term "British India" had been used (and is still used) to refer also to the regions under the rule of the British East India Company in India from 1600 to 1858.
 The term has also been used to refer to the "British in India".

 The terms "Indian Empire" and "Empire of India" (like the term "British Empire") were not used in legislation.
 The monarch was officially known as Empress or Emperor of India and the term was often used in Queen Victoria's Queen's Speeches and Prorogation Speeches.
 In addition, an order of knighthood, the Most Eminent Order of the Indian Empire, was set up in 1878.

 Suzerainty over 175 princely states, some of the largest and most important, was exercised (in the name of the British Crown) by the central government of British India under the viceroy; the remaining approximately 500 states were dependents of the provincial governments of British India under a governor, lieutenant-governor, or chief commissioner (as the case might have been).
 A clear distinction between "dominion" and "suzerainty" was supplied by the jurisdiction of the courts of law: the law of British India rested upon the laws passed by the British Parliament and the legislative powers those laws vested in the various governments of British India, both central and local; in contrast, the courts of the Princely States existed under the authority of the respective rulers of those states.

 Major provinces

 At the turn of the 20th century, British India consisted of eight provinces that were administered either by a governor or a lieutenant-governor.

-During the partition of Bengal (1905–1913), the new provinces of Assam and East Bengal were created as a Lieutenant-Governorship.
+During the partition of Bengal (1905–1913), the new province of Eastern Bengal and Assam was created as a Lieutenant-Governorship.
 In 1911, East Bengal was reunited with Bengal, and the new provinces in the east became: Assam, Bengal, Bihar and Orissa.